Agile-TNG/Agile-TNG.github.io/source/_posts/2014-04-02-agile-parliament.markdown

 - Spotify
 ---

-The Spotify pattern of [Tribes and Guilds]() is a rediscovered social method.
-The Iroquois Confederacy used it for centuries on a larger scale than any modern corporation [Agile Parliament]() is how they did it.
+A scalable consensus game based on the traditional Iroquois protocol of councils and treaties.
+Agile Parliament enables communities and enterprises to make decisions together without deferring to hierarchies of accountable individuals.

 {% img /images/parliament.png %}

 <!-- more -->

+The Spotify pattern of [Tribes and Guilds]() is a rediscovered social method.
+The Iroquois Confederacy used it on a larger scale than any modern corporation for [almost a thousand years](http://www.haudenosauneeconfederacy.com/whatisconfederacy.html).
+For two centuries they peacefully inter-operated with European governance in North America.

-The Iroquois Confederacy interoperated with European governance in North America for two centuries.
-The two co-existed up to the American revolution, and the Iroquois directly influenced the new American form of government.
+The two co-existed right up to the American revolution with the Iroquois directly influencing the American founding fathers and their new form of government.

-Iroquois and American forms differ in that Iroquois society was based on unanimity and reciprocity rather than democracy and ownership.
-Their nations were made up of chains of autonomous tribes managed by a pattern of councils and intermarriages rather hierarchies of accountable middlemen.
+Iroquois and American forms differ in that Iroquois society was based on unanimity and reciprocity rather than democracy and property.
+Their nations were made up of chains of autonomous tribes managed by a cycle of councils and intermarriages rather than hierarchies of managers.

 Collaborative agreements between the autonomous tribes were called treaties.
-To take effect a treaty required ratification, not just by the people attending a council, but by the groups they represented.
-As opposed to European laws, continuous review of treaties was required to maintain their effect.
+To take effect a treaty required ratification, not just by the people attending a council, but unanimously by the groups they represented.
+As opposed to European laws, continuous review of these treaties was required to maintain their effect.

 [Agile Parliament]() is a distillation of the Iroquois treaty protocol.
-It consists of an [Open Space]() with [story-form treaties](), a decision-making [Kanban]() and reciprocal ratification by participant teams.
+It consists of an [Open Space]() for [story-form treaties](), a decision-making [Kanban]() and reciprocal ratification by the participant teams.

 ## The Pattern in Portland Form

-* [Open Space]() is good for aligning understanding, but doesn’t achieve alignment on decisions.

 * Agile enterprises must continously adapt to market forces, technological innovations and internal constraints.
 An enterprise needs an efficient way